Boldly Going Where No Other Case Has Gone Before!

 I want to stress the care and attention given to the shipping of this case since it arrived without a scratch or dent.
 Notice the thick cloth that covered it inside the box in the pictures below.

-Two large pieces of white plastic foam cover the front and rear sections of the case once it is taken out of the box.
+Two large pieces of the white plastic foam cover the front and rear sections of the case once it is taken out of the box.
 The foam is layered so it will not shatter like Styrofoam will when crushed.
 No other manufacturer today is doing this.
-Couple that with the mirror like finish on the paint of the door panels, Sentey surely has something to be proud of.
+Couple that with the mirror-like finish on the paint of the door panels, Sentey surely has something to be proud of.

-Once the Burton GS-6500 has been removed from its box, foam and protective fabric shipping materials the next step is to open it up and begin assembling your computer.
+Once the Burton GS-6500 has been removed from its box, foam, and protective fabric shipping materials the next step is to open it up and begin assembling your computer.

-Inside the computer case is a little white cardboard box and a flier showing the Sentey product line.
-Several power cables leading from the plethora of computer fans and the top mounted USB docking station can also be seen inside the case.
+Inside the computer case, is a little white cardboard box and a flier showing the Sentey product line.
+Several power cables leading from the plethora of computer fans and the top-mounted USB docking station can also be seen inside the case.

 Exploring the construction of the GS-6500 was quite fun.
-In this photo you can see how the video card cooling fan arm will swing out of its side mounted case hinge.
-On the upper front section of the case you can see two plastic buttons where the 5 ¼” drive bays are located.
+In this photo, you can see how the video card cooling fan arm will swing out of its side-mounted case hinge.
+On the upper front section of the case, you can see two plastic buttons where the 5 ¼” drive bays are located.
 The buttons allow you to hit the eject button from your Blu-Ray or DVD RAM drive while preserving the clean lines of the computer case itself.

 In this detailed side view of the Extreme Division gaming computer case, we can see the advanced air intake systems that have been built into the base of the product.
 The SECC 1mm metal forms a thick frame all around the interior compartment but the frame is also rounded to protect your arms from harm while working inside.

 Before we dig too deep into the internal components that you will get this product, let’s first look at the outside comfort options.
-The three key external features offer almost anyone something that they could use regular basis.
+The three key external features offer almost anyone something that they could use a regular basis.

 High Speed USB Digital Card Reader

-On the top of the GS 6500, you will find what can only be best termed as a digital photographer’s connectivity studio.
+On top of the GS 6500, you will find what can only be best termed as a digital photographer’s connectivity studio.
 A Sony Memory Stick, SDHC, XD, Secure Digital, Compact Flash, MD combination card reader sits above a retractable plastic panel.
 Underneath the black plastic panel on the Sentey GS-6500 are 4 USB ports, I used the Compact Flash and USB ports to upload photos from my digital camera while writing this review.
-To activate the ReadyBoost feature in my Windows 7 Ultimate x64 operating system, I left a SanDisk 8GB Extreme SDHC Class 10 High Performance Memory Card in the slot.
-Doing this helps SuperFetch by caching certain disk I/O functions in Window 7.
+To activate the ReadyBoost feature in my Windows 7 Ultimate x64 operating system, I left a SanDisk 8GB Extreme SDHC Class 10 High-Performance Memory Card in the slot.
+Doing this helps SuperFetch by caching certain disk I/O functions in Windows 7.
 Imagine what else you could do with this computer as your home photography studio!

 External Native SATA and USB Ports

-Also integrated in the top panel of this Extreme Division computer case are an e-SATA connection and even a Native SATA port with power!
+Also integrated into the top panel of this Extreme Division computer case are an e-SATA connection and even a Native SATA port with power!
 Now you can plug in a SATA hard drive and use Clonezilla to make a perfect partition image of your boot drive in minutes.

 Locking Side Panels

 Why does it always seem you are in a hurry when opening your computer case?
-Sentey solved this problem by including latches on each the black painted side panels.
+Sentey solved this problem by including latches on each of the black painted side panels.
 Depress the plastic latch and push.
 Presto… open!